vc1492a/henosis/README.md

 ## Documentation

-The latest Henosis documentation is available [here](https://henosis-docs.herokuapp.com/) and covers how to use Henosis for modeling and providing recommendations within your form-containing applications.
+The latest Henosis documentation is available [here](https://henosis-docs.herokuapp.com) and covers how to use Henosis for modeling and providing recommendations within your form-containing applications.

 ## Motivation

-The [NASA Jet Propulsion Laboratory](https://jpl.nasa.gov/) (JPL) has many internal enterprise systems that collect data from large, user-populated forms (sometimes upwards of 70 fields).
-These forms contain valuable spacecraft diagnostic information input into the system by operations engineers and other subject matter experts, but are very time consuming.
-We wanted to provide users interacting with large forms recommendations on categorical inputs to reduce the total time required and improve the efficiency of employees interacting with these types of systems.
-Initially an internal effort that began with a single use case, we decided to continue development of Henosis as open-source software to foster collaboration and publicly release a capability that's potentially useful to others while development continues.
+In October 2017, our data science team at the [NASA Jet Propulsion Laboratory](https://jpl.nasa.gov/) (JPL) was approached by the Office of Safety and Mission Success (5X) to improve processes for reporting in the Problem Reporting System (PRS).
+PRS is an internal tool that allows engineers to submit Problem Failure Reports (PFRs) and Incident Surprise, Anomaly reports (ISAs), which document pre-launch test failures and post-launch operational anomalies experienced by spacecraft.
+These reports not only serve as a record of past problems but also of past solutions to the problems described.

+Despite their value, the reports contained within the PRS are costly to fill out and submit.
+With dozens of textual, categorical, and other inputs in the forms, the PFRs and ISAs draw valuable time away from mission staff to the annotation of internal forms — time better spent with spacecraft operations and mission work.
+A solution was needed that would reduce the time needed to file reports in PRS while ensuring ease of use for users already familiar with the current PRS system, such as a recommendation system for form fields.
+What we needed from a data science and IT operations perspective was a straightforward process to deploy a simple recommendation system for use in enterprise applications containing categorical form inputs (like dropdown menus).

+While the initial effort focused on one internal use case, Henosis was developed as a generalized, open-source framework and is freely available for use in other applications.

 ## License